PanosSts26/NB-Greek-Verbs/README.md

     except TimeoutException:
         break
 ```
-The data was saved and cleansed in an `xlsx file`.
+After the scraping was finished the word list was saved  in a `xlsx file` and then was cleansed.
 ```
 pip install pandas
 pip install xlrd